FastyBird/web-server-plugin/.docs/en/index.md

 # Tips

 If you want to use [{JSON:API}](https://jsonapi.org/) for you api calls, you could use [fastybird/json-api](https://github.com/FastyBird/json-api) package.
 This package brings you schemas factory for your responses and document to entity hydrator

-IF you are using [Doctrine2](https://www.doctrine-project.org), we suggest you to use [fastybird/database](https://github.com/FastyBird/database) package.
-This package is checking databse connection and in case connection is closed by server, it tries to restore it.
-And also this package has middleware which help you solve pagination for you responses.

 And last but not least, [fastybird/simple-auth](https://github.com/FastyBird/simple-auth).
 With this package you could create basic token based authentication and authorization.